Home Dental Care:

 The dental assessment appointment is a very important time to clarify treatment options and costs with the veterinarian.

-Please make an appointment for a no obligation dental examination ($45).
-The price of the exam will be applied to your procedure if you choose to procedure.
-The following services are included in the dental cleaning package ($249.00)
+Please make an appointment for a no obligation wellness exam and dental consultation ($45).
+The following services are included in the dental cleaning package ($300.00)